Nicola Monaghan: Writing career

-Monaghan has written screenplays for Council Child Productions, including "Starcross" and "Margie's Garden."
+Monaghan has written screenplays for Council Child Productions, including Starcross and Margie's Garden.

+Monaghan also writes under the pseudonym Niki Valentine.
+With this name, she has published the psychological horror novels The Haunted, Possessed and The Doll's House.
+She also taught under this name at the University of Nottingham on the BA (Hons) Creative and Professional Writing, before it was discontinued.
+She now offers online courses on various online platforms under the name Nicola Monaghan.

 The Killing Jar

-The Killing Jar was Monaghan's first award-winning novel and was inspired by the lives she witnessed on the council estates where she grew up.
+Monaghan's first award-winning novel was The Killing Jar (2007), inspired by the lives she witnessed on the council estates where she grew up.